-gate, TN 37752 23)869-6434 AUTHORIZATION FOR RELEASE OF INFORMATION This form is to be completed by a student who wishes t to another person/entity.
-This authorization may be o authorize LMU to release the student's education record(s) revoked by the student at any time.
-Student Name: Click here to enter text.
+RELEASE OF INFORMATION

+authorize LMU to release the student's education record(s) revoked by the student at any time.

 Student ID #: Click here to enter text.

+Purpose for Authorization: (check all that apply)

+□Inquire about class attendance

+Inquire about grades, GPA Inquire about account balances

+Inquire about student conduct

+☐ Inquire about student work

+performance

+to redisclose to another

+person/agency

-LMU email address: Click here to enter text.
-Check One: There are the Andrews Lneck One: Purpose for Authorization: (check all that apply) Consent for FULL ACCESS □ Inquire about class attendance □ Inquire about grades, GPA Consent for LIMITED ACCESS ☐ Inquire about account balances Academic Records (transcripts, ☐ Inquire about student conduct grades, GPA, attendance) Inquire about student work Disciplinary/Conduct Records performance Financial Records to redisclose to another Student Employment Records person/agency □Other (specify) □ Other (specify): Authorization valid for the time period indicated below, unless revoked in writing: One time use only.
-A set time period.
-This authorization expires on t he following day: Click here to enter date the current academic year.
-Name of Person/Agency to whom access to reco ords may be given: Click here to enter text.
-Address of Individual/Agency: Click here to enter - +aur++ datess of Individual/ Agency: Click here to enter : DEXL. without my written consent.
-I hereby waive a to the records described in this disclosure.
-Th I may revoke this consent at any time by pro- of this release form may only be accept identification of the third party.
-The third pa e protected under FERPA and cannot be released Il protections afforded to me under FERPA relating is consent is being given knowingly and voluntarily. riding written notice to the Registrar.
-Photocopies ed when presented in person with appropriate arty may not disclose the information received as a shorized in the "purpose" section of this release.
+□ Other (specify):

+below, unless revoked in writing: e following day: Click here to enter date

+rds may be given: Click here to enter text. text.

+e protected under FERPA and cannot be released protections afforded to me under FERPA relating s consent is being given knowingly and voluntarily. iding written notice to the Registrar.
+Photocopies d when presented in person with appropriate rty may not disclose the information received as a norized in the "purpose" section of this release.